fssdesigner

 The dominant climate is savannah, with two well-marked periods, the level of rainfall fluctuates between 530 mm and 1,400 mm per year.
 A high temperature between 25°C and 28 °C characterizes the entity.

-SVJC Josefa Camejo Internacional Airport
+SVJC Josefa Camejo Intl Airport

 Camejo (IATA: LSP, ICAO: SVJC), is an air terminal on the Paraguaná peninsula in the Falcón State.
 It is located northeast of the city of Punto Fijo, Venezuela.
 It moves approximately 30,000 passengers a year, mainly on international flights (springboard for the departure of charter flights) to the ABC islands.